 Add to this the fact that wood cracks and breaks when it is deprived of moisture.

-What you need to do is know where and how to store your uke.
+What you need to do is know where and how to store your ukulele.

 In my humble opinion, getting a hygrometer to monitor the humidity level is the ideal way to make sure you are not messing up your wood.

-The easiest way to control the weather surrounding your uke is, of course, using your AC.
+The easiest way to control the weather surrounding your ukulele is, of course, using your AC.
 Nevertheless, you can use case humidifiers, or portable room humidifiers to control humidity as well.

 3. Restring Your Ukulele Regularly

 Although this will differ from one player to the other, you need to consider how frequently you play your ukulele and, based on that, change your strings.

 One thing that you shouldn’t do is waiting till a string breaks and then only replace that string.

 Not only are you settling for worn-out strings because if one is damaged, then chances are, the rest are broken as well, but also, if you think about it, the rest of the strings will sound dead in comparison to the new string.